clekstro/first_responder/README.md

 ## Usage

-Sirius includes the veritable [virtus](https://github.com/solnic/virtus) and [aequitas](https://github.com/mbj/aequitas) libraries within classes to add dynamic attributes and validations to API response objects.
+Sirius includes the veritable [virtus](https://github.com/solnic/virtus) and ActiveModel::Validations libraries within classes to add attributes and validations to API response objects.

-This allows validation of API reponses at a "model" level without requiring Active Record validations/persistence, be they responses from real-world production services or Mock API's.
+This allows validation of API reponses at a "model" level, be they responses from real-world production services or Mock API's.

 Classes that include Sirius can be instantiated with either XML or JSON and can define the required attributes for that model.

+Using Virtus, those attributes can be coerced to primitive or custom object types.

 ## Contributing